thoughtspot/thoughtspot.github.io/_admin/ts-cloud/new-answer-experience.md

     ![Toggle new answer experience on or off]({{ site.baseurl }}/images/new-answer-experience-toggle.png "Toggle new answer experience on or off")

-## Behavior of new Answer experience features
-The new Answer experience is the first part of ThoughtSpot's move to a new stack.
-The new stack is still in progress, which has implications for the behavior of [new Answer experience features](#new-features).
-Some of these new features currently only work on searches and Answers, on the **Search** page and on the **Answers** page.
-For example, you may notice that the SpotIQ Analyze modal looks different when you analyze a data point from a Pinboard visualization rather than from an Answer or search.
-The following new features only work on searches and Answers:

-- New SpotIQ analyze modal.
-On the Pinboards page, you see the old modal.

 {: id="limitations"}
 ## Limitations
 {% include content/new-answer-experience-deprecations.md %}